Is The Goldman Sachs Group Inc. (NYSE:GS) Still Worth A Bite?

-Investors have identified the Investment Brokerage – National company The Goldman Sachs Group Inc. as an interesting stock but before investments are made there, an in-depth look at its trading activities will have to be conducted.
-The share is trading with a market value of around $64.65 billion, the company now has both obstacles and catalysts that affect them and they came from their mode of operations.
+Investors have identified the Capital Markets company The Goldman Sachs Group Inc. as an interesting stock but before investments are made there, an in-depth look at its trading activities will have to be conducted.
+The share is trading with a market value of around $62.69 billion, the company now has both obstacles and catalysts that affect them and they came from their mode of operations.
 With the company affected by events currently, it is a perfect time to analyze the numbers behind the firm in order to come up with a rather realistic picture of what this stock is.

 The Goldman Sachs Group Inc. (GS) Fundamentals that are to be considered.